Niece Motorsports: Truck No. 22 history

 On October 30, 2017, it was announced that Austin Wayne Self moved to Niece Motorsports to drive the No. 22 truck full-time in 2018.
+After the 2018 season, it was announced that Self would go to AM Racing for the 2019 season.

 Truck No. 22 results

 Truck No. 38 history

 In 2017, the No. 38 truck ran two races with T. J. Bell as a start-and-park team.

 In 2018 the No. 38 truck planned to run at least four races with Max McLaughlin as the driver, starting at Eldora.
 McLaughlin qualified for the race and finished 12th in his NASCAR debut.
 However, the deal fell through and McLaughlin only ran at Eldora.
-Ross Chastain ran 3 races (Bristol, Texas 2 and Homestead-Miami) with the best finish of 12th at Bristol.
+Ross Chastain ran three races (Bristol, Texas in June and Homestead-Miami) with the best finish of twelfth at Bristol.
 Bell returned to the No. 38 in Las Vegas in September and finished 21st due to a crash.
-Landon Huffman also drove for the team, he failed to qualify at Martinsville 2 and finished 25th at ISM Raceway.
+Landon Huffman also drove for the team, he failed to qualify at Martinsville in October and finished 25th at ISM Raceway.

-In 2019, Bell returned once again to the No. 38 as a field-filler at Kansas, since only 30 trucks showed up.
-Chastain drove the No. 38 with sponsorship from TruNorth Global at Texas 2 and finished 10th.
+In 2019, Bell returned once again to the No. 38 as a field-filler at Kansas, since only thirty trucks showed up.
+Chastain drove the No. 38 with sponsorship from TruNorth Global at Texas in June and finished tenth.

 Truck No. 38 results

 Truck No. 40 history

-In 2020, the team fielded the No. 40 and it is being shared by Ross Chastain, Garrett Smithley, Ryan Truex, T. J. Bell, Travis Pastrana, Carson Hocevar, Trevor Bayne, and Bayley Currey.
+In 2020, the team fielded the No. 40 and it was shared by Ross Chastain, Garrett Smithley, Ryan Truex, T. J. Bell, Travis Pastrana, Carson Hocevar, Trevor Bayne, and Bayley Currey.

 In 2021, Truex returned to the No. 40 for full-time schedule.

 In 2022, Dean Thompson would drive this truck full-time.
+However, it was announced on December 5, 2022 that Thompson would not return to Niece Motorsports.
+Instead, he would drive the No. 5 for Tricon Garage in the 2023 season.

 Truck No. 40 results

 Truck No. 41 history

-Ross Chastain would drive this 5th Niece Motorsports truck at Atlanta, Darlington, Texas, Charlotte, and Sonoma.
+In 2022, Ross Chastain would drive this fifth Niece Motorsports truck at Atlanta, Darlington, Texas, Charlotte, and Sonoma.
+He would win in the No. 41 truck at Charlotte.
 Later on, Tyler Carpenter would drive this truck at Knoxville after winning the Gateway Nationals.
+Justin Marks would race at Mid-Ohio.
+Chad Chastain would run the No. 41 truck at IRP.

+The 2023 season would have the No. 41 truck rotating drivers, but the truck would run full-time Travis Pastrana would start the season off with a thirteenth place finish at Daytona.
+Ross Chastain ran seven races, with his best result being 4th at the COTA.
+Bayley Currey would run most of the races in the No. 41 truck.
+He would finish fourth at Atlanta.
+Chad Chastain, Tyler Carpenter, Conor Daly, and Shane van Gisbergen would run one race each with this truck.

+On October 26, 2023, it was announced that Bayley Currey would run the No. 41 full-time in the 2024 season.